Tutorials p5.strands: Introduction to Shaders

 Post-processing

 Filter shaders are built in much the same way as any other shader in p5.strands.
 The only difference is that we are only concerned with the fragment shader in filters, the one which decides the color of what’s on the screen.
-They work by taking a snapshot of the sketch every frame, and sending through a fragment shader to manipulate the color.
-There are effects which are only possible through post-processing in this way.
+They work by taking a snapshot of the sketch every frame, and sending it through a fragment shader to manipulate the color.
+Some effects are only possible through post-processing in this way.

-For the baseFilterShader() there is only one hook available, getColor(inputs, canvasContent).
-Inputs contains texCoord, canvasSize, and texelSize.
-The other parameter, canvasContent is the snapshot of the sketch mentioned above.
+For the filter shader built with buildFilterShader() there is only one hook block available, filterColor.
+This makes available these properties: texCoord, canvasSize, texelSize, and canvasContent - the snapshot of the sketch mentioned above.
+Its set() method allows us to set the color of the pixel being prepared.

 Pixelating effect

 We can achieve a pixelation effect by sampling the color of the scene at fewer points than there are real pixels.
-If you are not familiar with texture coordinates, also known as UV coordinates, try returning [inputs.texCoord, 0, 1] at the end of the getColor function.
+If you are not familiar with texture coordinates, also known as UV coordinates, try setting filterColor.set([filterColor.texCoord, 0, 1]) - this will expand to a 4-element vector, using the x and y of the 2D texCoord as red and green values, respectively, setting blue to 0, and setting alpha (opacity) to 1.

-With that in mind, let’s manipulate the number of texture coordinates, so that more pixels will sample their color from the same place on the original texture.
-We do this proportionally to inputs.canvasSize to get square pixels.
+With that in mind, let’s manipulate the texture coordinates, so that more pixels will sample their color from the same place on the original texture.
+We do this proportionally to filterColor.canvasSize to get square pixels.

 Bloom